-I.D.2.d) security and safety measures appropriate to the participating site; and, ^(Core) I.D.2.e) accommodations for residents with disabilities consistent with the Sponsoring Institution's policy. ^(Core)
+- I.D.2.d) security and safety measures appropriate to the participating site; and, (Core) - I.D.2.e) accommodations for residents with disabilities consistent with the Sponsoring Institution's policy.
+(Core) - I.D.3.

-- I.D.3.
 Residents must have ready access to specialty-specific and other appropriate reference material in print or electronic format.
-This must include access to electronic medical literature databases with full text capabilities. ^(Core) - I.D.4.
-The program's educational and clinical resources must be adequate to support the number of residents appointed to the program. ^(Core) - I.D.4.a) The program must provide a sufficient number of adult and pediatric patients during the 24-month program to provide education in allergic disorders, asthma, immunodeficiency diseases, and immunologic disorders. ^(Core) - I.E. The presence of other learners and other care providers, including, but not limited to, residents from other programs, subspecialty fellows, and advanced practice providers, must enrich the appointed residents' education. ^(Core) - I.E.1.
-The program must report circumstances when the presence of other learners has interfered with the residents' education to the DIO and Graduate Medical Education Committee (GMEC). ^(Core)
+This must include access to electronic medical literature databases with full text capabilities.
+(Core) - I.D.4.
+The program's educational and clinical resources must be adequate to support the number of residents appointed to the program.
+(Core) - I.D.4.a) The program must provide residents with a patient population representative of both the broad spectrum of clinical disorders and medical conditions managed by internists, and of the community being served.
+(Core) - I.E. The presence of other learners and other care providers, including, but not limited to, residents from other programs, subspecialty fellows, and advanced practice providers, must enrich the appointed residents' education.
+(Core) - I.E.1.
+The program must report circumstances when the presence of other learners has interfered with the residents' education to the DIO and Graduate Medical Education Committee (GMEC).
+(Core)